thomaspatrickhill/Mod_5_Project/README.md

 The VGG16 model worked significantly better than the baseline model.
 This means that the data used to train the model is viable for using in a GAN to produce novel Pokémon in Phase 2 of the project.

-## Phase 2 of this project, consists of the creation of a GAN using the same dataset with a goal of producing novel Pokémon
+## Phase 2: Creation of a GAN using the same dataset with a goal of producing novel Pokémon

 ### Model - DCGAN